zama-ai/concrete/docs/tutorial/compilation_artifacts.md

-# Compilation Artifacts
+# Compilation artifacts

 In this tutorial, we are going to go over the artifact system, which is designed to inspect/debug the compilation process easily.

 ## Automatic export